 In terms of physical properties, Bauxite formula has a different composition.
 What it means is that bauxite contains a mixture of oxides like aluminium hydroxides, hydrous aluminium oxides, and minerals like gibbsite, boehmite and diaspore including some clay minerals.
 It also contains, insoluble materials namely magnetite, quartz, siderite, hematite and goethite.
-It is usually, yellow, white, beige, grey, reddish-brown, pink and brown in colour.
+It is usually, yellow, white, beige, grey, reddish-brown, pink and brown.

 Principal Uses of Bauxite

 Bauxite does not have many uses as far as it is concerned.
-The only things are that it holds great importance as being the primary ore of aluminium and we know this metal is used in a lot of things.
-Apart from this let’s look at some of the common uses of Bauxite.
+The only things are that it holds great importance as being the primary ore of aluminium, and we know this metal is used in a lot of things.
+Apart from this let’s look at some common uses of Bauxite.